ED headquarters sealed after 5 test positive

 On Thursday, a floor of the office was sealed for two days after a staff member tested positive.
 On Friday, the entire office was sanitised.
 Now the office will remain shut today and tomorrow.

-Reports said that those who tested positive included a Special Director (HIU) and an investigating Officer.
+Reports said that those who tested positive included a Special Director (HIU) and an investigating officer.